-QCT is a leading developer and supplier of integrated circuits and system software for wireless voice and data communications, multimedia functions and global positioning.
+QCT is a leading developer and supplier of integrated circuits and system software for wireless voice and data communications, multimedia functions and global positioning products.
 QCT's integrated circuit products and software are used in wireless phones and infrastructure equipment.
 The wireless phone integrated circuits include the MSM, Radio Frequency (RF) and Power Management (PM) devices.
 The wireless phone integrated circuits and software perform voice and data communication, multimedia and global positioning functions, radio conversion between radio and baseband signals and power management.
 The infrastructure equipment integrated circuits provide the core baseband CDMA modem functionality in the operator's equipment.
 QCT software products are the operating systems that control the phone and the functionality imbedded in our integrated circuit products.
-QCT revenues comprised 62% of total consolidated revenues for the first quarter of both fiscal 2005 and 2004.
+QCT revenues comprised 56% and 59% of total consolidated revenues for the third quarter of fiscal 2005 and 2004.
+QCT revenues comprised 58% and 60% of total consolidated revenues for the first nine months of fiscal 2005 and 2004, respectively.